 Companies still running on outdated platforms are signaling that they have neglected their web presence.
 Look for:

-• WordPress sites with themes last updated 2+ years ago
+- WordPress sites with themes last updated 2+ years ago

 Leadership change signals

 When a company hires a new CMO, VP of Marketing, or Head of Growth, one of their first priorities is almost always refreshing the brand and web presence.
-New marketing leaders want to make their mark — and an outdated website is the most visible thing they can fix in their first 90 days.
+New marketing leaders want to make their mark, and an outdated website is the most visible thing they can fix in their first 90 days.

 Monitor LinkedIn for job changes in your target accounts.
 Sales Navigator’s “Changed jobs in the past 90 days” filter is built for this.
-A new CMO at a company with a 4-year-old website is one of the highest-intent prospects you can find.
+A new CMO at a company with a four-year-old website is one of the highest-intent prospects you can find.

-The 6-touch LinkedIn and email sequence
+The combined LinkedIn and email sequence

 This sequence works because the prospect encounters your name across two channels before you make a direct ask.
 By the time you request a conversation, they have seen you view their profile, received a professional connection request, and read a message that demonstrated genuine knowledge of their business.
 That is fundamentally different from a cold pitch appearing out of nowhere.
+For the tactical detail on timing and channel handoffs, see our guide to multichannel outreach.

 Template 1: PageSpeed signal

-Subject: [Company]’s mobile site — quick observation
+Subject: [Company]’s mobile site, quick observation

 Template 2: Funding signal

-Subject: congrats on the [Series X]
+Subject: congrats on the raise

 LinkedIn DMs work when they feel like the start of a professional conversation, not a sales pitch.
 The key: reference something specific about their business, not about your services.

-DM 1: Audit offer (after connection acceptance)
+DM 1: Audit offer, after connection acceptance

-DM 2: Portfolio-based (after connection acceptance)
+DM 2: Portfolio-based, after connection acceptance

 GTM Bud automates the execution layer while keeping the personalization that makes outbound work:

-• Signal-based prospect research: AI identifies companies matching your ICP using funding data, technographic signals, and web performance indicators.
+- Signal-based prospect research: AI identifies companies matching your ICP using funding data, technographic signals, and web performance indicators.
 No manual list building.

-• Automated sequences: Messages go out across LinkedIn and cold email on the schedule you define.
+- Automated sequences: Messages go out across LinkedIn and cold email on the schedule you define.
 Follow-ups are automatic.
 Reply detection pauses the sequence when a prospect responds.

 Setup takes about 15 minutes.
 Define your ICP, review the AI-generated messages, launch.
 Your first campaign can be live before your next standup.